 How do the sex chromosomes behave during meiosis?
-Well, in those individuals with two of the same chromosome (i.e. homogametic sexes: XX females and ZZ males) the chromosomes pair and segregate during meiosis I, the same as autosomes do.
+Well, in those individuals with two of the same chromosomes (i.e., homogametic sexes: XX females and ZZ males), the chromosomes pair and segregate during meiosis I, the same as autosomes.
 During meiosis in XY males or ZW females (heterogametic sexes), the sex chromosomes pair with each other.

-Take a look at this video, 7R – Sex chromosomes in Meiosis, produced by Professor Redfield of UBC (Useful Genetics, 2015) which discusses what occurs with the sex chromosomes during meiosis.
+Take a look at this video, 7R – Sex chromosomes in Meiosis, produced by Professor Redfield of UBC (Useful Genetics, 2015), which discusses what occurs with sex chromosomes during meiosis.

-In mammals (XX, XY), the consequence of this is that all egg cells will carry an X chromosome, while the sperm cells will carry either an X or a Y chromosome.
-Half of the offspring will receive two X chromosomes and become female while half will receive an X and a Y and become male (Figure 10.3).
+In mammals (XX, XY), the consequence is all egg cells will carry an X chromosome, while the sperm cells will carry either an X or a Y chromosome.
+Half of the offspring will receive two X chromosomes and become female, while half will receive an X and a Y and become male (Figure 10.3).
 In species with ZZ males, all sperm carry a Z chromosome, while in females, ZW, half will have a Z and half a W.